Power sector benefits of flexible heat pumps: Methods

 In other countries, renewable energy capacities are fixed based on the values of Ten-Year Network Development Plan (TYNDP)~\cite{entsoe_tyndp_2018} of ENTSO-E and set as upper bounds for fossil generators.
 The reason for not fixing the fossil generators in other countries is to avoid an unduly large power plant fleet that could support the German heat pump rollout.
 Therefore, the model is free to choose the smallest capacity needed.
 In all countries, we fix the capacities of all hydropower technologies (run-of-river, reservoirs, and pumped-hydro) according to the ERAA~2021 \cite{de_felice_2022} and bioenergy under the assumption that their potential for further capacity expansion is exhausted.
 Table~\ref{tab:capacity_bounds} provides an overview of all capacity bounds in all countries.

 \paragraph{Sector coupling demand}

-In Germany, we consider electric loads related to electric mobility and hydrogen production.
-To incorporate the impact of electric mobility, we include a fleet of 15 million electric cars compatible with the government's goal of 2030 \cite{schill_mixed_2023}.
+While we assume an annual conventional load of 550~TWh in Germany in all scenarios, we additionally consider new electric loads related to electric mobility and hydrogen production.
+To incorporate the impact of electric mobility, we include a fleet of 15~million electric cars compatible with the government's goal of 2030 \cite{schill_mixed_2023}.
 This fleet would require approximately 36~TWh of additional electricity annually.
+Figure \ref{fig:ev_timeseries} depicts hourly demand patterns of that fleet.
 Additionally, we account for 28~\ch{TWh_{H_2}} of hydrogen demand in Germany produced by domestic electrolysis, resulting in an additional electricity demand of around 39~TWh.
 This number is based on the target set in the updated German National Hydrogen Strategy of 2023 to build up an electrolysis capacity of 10~GW \cite{nws2023, kittel2023national} and assuming 4000~full-load hours.
-This does not include hydrogen imports, which are expected to satisfy 50 to 70~\% of the German hydrogen demand (95-130 \ch{TWh_{H_2}} in 2030) \cite{nws2023}.
+This does not include hydrogen imports, which are expected to satisfy 50~to~70~\% of the German hydrogen demand (95-130 \ch{TWh_{H_2}} in 2030) \cite{nws2023}.
 We further assume that hydrogen can be stored without additional investment costs, e.g.,~in existing cavern storage.
 This enables electrolyzers to operate with a substantial degree of flexibility to produce hydrogen over the course of the year.
 In countries besides Germany, additional loads related to sector coupling are included in the electric load time series data provided by ENTSO-E and thus assumed to be inflexible.
 Figure~\ref{fig:electricity demand} provides an overview of the electricity demand of the different sector coupling options.

 \paragraph{Renewable energy constraint}

 In all scenarios, 80\% of the yearly electricity consumption in Germany (including the consumption of electric vehicles and electrolysis) has to be covered by renewable energy sources.
 That is in line with the goal of the current German government coalition.
 In addition, the electricity demand by heat pumps has to be entirely met by additional renewable energy sources over the course of a year (but not in every single hour).
 In other countries, we do not assume any renewable energy targets.